-the last transition being due to the bound ${1\over\sqrt{m+1}}$ on the absolute values of the elements of $V$.
-Finally, let us exploit the bound on the condition number of a Vandermonde matrix (see~\cite{moitra2015super}): \begin{lemma}[{\bf Theorem~2.3 in \cite{moitra2015super}}] For $\delta_{\min}$ given by~\eqref{def:min-sep}, we have
+where the last inequality is due to the bound $(2m+1)^{-1/2}$ on the moduli of elements of $v$.
+Finally, we utilize the bound on the condition number of a Vandermonde matrix: \begin{lemma}[{\cite[Theorem~2.3]{moitra2015super}}] Let $\delta_{\min}$ be given by~\eqref{def:min-sep}; one has